+- The event IVideoCaptureChangedEvent was renamed into IRecordingChangedEvent.

+- Guest Control APIs were changed as follows:

+- IGuest::createSession(),

+IGuestSession::processCreate(),

+IGuestSession::directoryOpen()

+IGuestSession::fileOpen()

+IGuestSession::directoryOpen()

+IGuestSession::dire
-- The event IVideoCaptureChangedEvent was renamed into IRecordingChangedEvent. - Guest Control APIs were changed as follows: - IGuest::createSession(), IGuestSession::processCreate(), IGuestSession::processCreateEx(), IGuestSession::directoryOpen() and IGuestSession::fileOpen() now will return the new error code VBOX_E_MAXIMUM_REACHED if the limit for the according object group has been reached. - The enumerations FileOpenExFlags, FsObjMoveFlags and DirectoryCopyFlags have been renamed to FileOpenExFlag, FsObjMoveFlag and DirectoryCopyFlag accordingly to match the rest of the API. - The following methods have been implemented: IGuestSession::directoryCopyFromGuest() and IGuestSession::directoryCopyToGuest().

-The following attributes have been implemented: IGuestFsObjInfo::accessTime, IGuestFsObjInfo::birthTime, IGuestFsObjInfo::changeTime and IGuestFsObjInfo::modification

-• The webservice version of the ISharedFolder interface was changed from a struct to a managed object.
+- The enumerations FileOpenExFlags, FsObjMoveFlags and DirectoryCopyFlags have been renamed to FileOpenExFlag, FsObjMoveFlag and DirectoryCopyFlag accordingly to match the rest of the API. - The following methods have been implemented: IGuestSession::directoryCopyFromGuest() and IGuestSession::directoryCopyToGuest().
+The following attributes have been implemented: IGuestFsObjInfo::accessTime, IGuestFsObjInfo::birthTime, IGuestFsObjInfo::changeTime and IGuestFsObjInfo::modificationTime. - The webservice version of the ISharedFolder interface was changed from a struct to a managed object.
 This causes incompatibilities on the protocol level as the shared folder attributes are not returned in the responses of IVirtualBox::getSharedFolders and IMachine::getSharedFolders anymore.
 They return object UUIDs instead which need be wrapped by stub objects.
 The change is not visible when using the appropriate client bindings from the most recent VirtualBox SDK.

-13.2 Incompatible API changes with version 5.x
+14.3 Incompatible API changes with version 5.x

-• ProcessCreateFlag::NoProfile has been renamed to ProcessCreateFlag::Profile, whereas the semantics also has been changed: ProcessCreateFlag::NoProfile explicitly did not utilize the guest user's profile data, which in turn ProcessCreateFlag::Profile explicitly does now.
+ProcessCreateFlag::NoProfile has been renamed to ProcessCreateFlag::Profile, whereas the semantics also has been changed: ProcessCreateFlag::NoProfile explicitly did not utilize the guest user's profile data, which in turn ProcessCreateFlag::Profile explicitly does now.